 This is a new series of Social Design Talks, jointly organised by Guy Julier, Lucy Kimbell and Jocelyn Bailey.
 The first was held in March 2012.
 We aim to organise them monthly.
-Our venues will vary depending on spaces available but they are likely to be in Parliament or at the Victoria and Albert Museum
+Our venues will vary depending on spaces available but will be somewhere in central london.

 Goals of the Social Design Talks

 - To reflect critically on the spread of socially-motivated design practice and the use of ‘design thinking’ with social innovation and public policy